Thiagospc/Thiagospc/README.md

 ## Hello there, I'm Thiago Santos :)

-My name is Thiago Santos and I'm a frontend Web Developer that has been studying and working in coding and computing since 2017 when I had my first contact with the Linux operating system.
+My name is Thiago Santos and I'm a frontend Web Developer that has been studying and working in coding since 2017 when I had my first contact with the Linux operating system.
 As a software developer passionate about technological systems, I'm always ready to learn new topics, trends and how to keep up on roles in the profession.

 I already worked with:
 - JavaScript, React.js (Frontend framework);